ThatOneUnoriginal/lua-yt-dlp-wrapper/README.md

 # TODO
-## Save Location
-By default, downloaded files are saved to the application’s root directory.
-While users can currently override this via a custom parameter, given its frequent use, save location configuration will be moved to the sharedParameters() section for easier access.

-## Exclusion File
-At present, previously downloaded items can be downloaded again, which is inconvenient—especially when handling playlists where only new content is desired.
-Although this can be configured with a custom parameter, support for an exclusion file will also be added to the sharedParameters() section to improve usability for typical users.

-## Default Locations
-To streamline repeated usage, default paths will be introduced for both save locations and exclusion files.
-When prompted to set these paths, users can either accept the current default by pressing Enter or input a new location.
-If a new path is provided, the user will be asked whether they want to save it as the new default.

 ## Bundle yt-dlp
 Since yt-dlp is a core dependency without which the application cannot function, it's important to ensure it's always reliably available.
 Currently, users are required to install yt-dlp manually and ensure it’s accessible—typically by adding it to their system’s environment variables.
 To improve usability and reduce setup friction, the application should consider bundling yt-dlp directly, or automatically downloading it on first run, eliminating the need for manual installation and configuration by the user.

-## Finish audioParameters
-Currently, if a user selects the option to export audio, they encounter a dead end, as the audioParameters() function is non-functional.
-Functionality needs to be implemented within audioParameters() to handle audio-specific options and parameters.

-## ~~Custom Paremter Confirmation~~
-Function readded in commit [5c879fb](https://github.com/ThatOneUnoriginal/lua-yt-dlp-wrapper/commit/5c879fbb29f7e961755d14bbb1b7aef506e5144d)
-~~Currently, the application assumes users entering custom parameters are experienced and provides no safeguards against errors.
-While it's reasonable to expect advanced users to be familiar with yt-dlp syntax, introducing validation could significantly improve usability.
-For instance, detecting and notifying users about misspelled or invalid parameters would help catch mistakes early, prevent silent failures, and improve overall reliability.~~

 # Questions
 ## What systems are supported?